*Where should I hang my Bedswing?

 *How soon will I receive my order?

-Our typical lead time for bedswings and cushions is four to six weeks.
-We will make every effort, though, to ship your order as soon as possible.
+Our typical lead time for bedswings is six to eight weeks (four to six weeks for cushions).
+The bedswing and cushions ship separately.
+We will make every effort to ship your order as soon as possible.
 If you cannot accept delivery before a certain date, please notify us in advance.

 *How do you ship such a large item and what are the charges?